-The Ontario College of Pharmacists adopted the National Association of Pharmacy Regulatory Authorities (NAPRA) Model Standards for Pharmacy Compounding of Non-Sterile Preparations following approval at the December 2017 Board meeting.
-The standards apply to all pharmacy professionals in all practice settings that engage in non-sterile compounding in any capacity and are an important way to ensure patient safety and protect pharmacy personnel.
-The implementation of these standards occurred in three phases: Phase 1 “Assessing Risks and Gaps”, Phase 2 “Personnel Training and Quality Assurance”, and Phase 3 “Facilities and Equipment”.
+The Ontario College of Pharmacists (OCP) adopted the National Association of Pharmacy Regulatory Authorities (NAPRA) Model Standards for Pharmacy Compounding of Non-Sterile Preparations in January 2022.
+The standards apply to all pharmacy professionals across practice settings and are intended to support safe compounding practices and minimize risks to both patients and pharmacy personnel.

 Resources